 A unique program of study allows the masters-prepared practicing nurse practitioner to complete a course of part-time study to qualify for the American Nurses Association family nurse practitioner exam.
 For certified adult nurse practitioners, the curriculum includes the primary health care of the parent-child health sequence, the family health courses, and clinical practice.
-For certified pediatric nurse practitioners, the curriculum includes the primary health care of the adult sequence, the family health care of the adult sequence, the family health courses, and clinical practice.
+For certified pediatric nurse practitioners, the curriculum includes the primary health care of the adult sequence, the family health courses, and clinical practice.